Skip to main content

 Why match quality matters just as much as method

 One of the most important factors in therapy is the quality of the match between client and therapist.
-It matters as much — if not more — than the type of therapy used.
+It matters as much as, if not more than, the type of therapy used.
 Research shows that the “therapeutic alliance” (your relationship with the therapist) can account for up to 30% of therapy effectiveness.

 That’s why finding the right therapist is so important.
 With NHS services under pressure and directories often overwhelming, it’s easy to feel lost or end up with someone who doesn’t fit your needs.
 And when the fit isn’t right, the chance of dropping out increases.

 At Aligned, we believe therapy works best when you're matched to someone who really suits your needs.
-Our MatchBot tool makes it easy to find a therapist based on what actually matters — your goals, preferences, and availability.
+Our matching service makes it easy to find a therapist based on what actually matters: your goals, preferences, and availability.
+For a practical walkthrough, see our guide on how to choose the right therapist.

 Does therapy work online as well as in person?